Tips to Improve Vaginal pH

 Speaking of lubricants, petroleum-based products also have the potential to irritate the vagina or cause a vaginal pH imbalance.
 If you decide to use a lubricant, make sure that it’s water- or silicone-based.11

-Try a Vaginal Insert Vaginal pH naturally rises during and after menopause due to fluctuations in hormones, which can potentially contribute to symptoms including dryness, irritation, itching, and painful sex.
-A hyaluronic acid-based vaginal insert, like Revaree®, can help maintain vaginal moisture and minimize these symptoms when used regularly and as directed.
+Vaginal pH naturally rises during and after menopause due to fluctuations in hormones, which can potentially contribute to symptoms including dryness, irritation, itching, and painful sex.
+A hyaluronic acid-based vaginal insert, like Revaree®, can help maintain vaginal moisture.
+Restoring vaginal moisture may help to relieve symptoms when incorporated as part of your personal care routine.
 Clinical studies have demonstrated that the hyaluronic acid in Revaree plays a role in repairing vaginal tissue without altering normal vaginal pH.12

-Consider a Probiotic
+Consider a Probiotic to Balance Vaginal pH

 If you notice that your vaginal pH falls outside of the typical range or that it changes, let your healthcare provider know.
 He or she can perform an exam to determine if an infection is the cause and recommend the right treatment option for you.